kgrid/specs/docs/activationSpec.md

 A representation of a collection of KOs.
 The minimal representation is an array of KO metadata JSON-LD objects with an @id property and location.
 Activator implementations may choose to use a local manifest.
 It may be created in the cache and it can include loading details other than the original manifest information.This local manifest could be used as a way to pass the state of the loaded KOs from loading step to installation step.
 This will be helpful specially if these steps are made available independent of each other using CLI commands.

 ### 4.7 Metadata
 Metadata is commonly described as “data about data”, but for our purposes can perhaps be better understood as machine-readable documentation of the administrative, descriptive and technical properties of the KOs.
 Metadata refers to information that describes and represents KOs and provides context for it.
-See [Metadata detail](#metadata) for more detail.
+See [Metadata section of Kgrid Knowledge Objects](https://github.com/kgrid/koio/kgrid_knowledge_objects.md#kgrid2metadata) for more detail.

 ### 4.8 Loading KOs
 Loading refers to the process of retrieving, validating and initializing knowledge objects that are listed on the input manifest.
 This process may include preparing a local copy of the knowledge objects listed on the manifest.